HTC 10: Hardware

-The HTC 10 has the first optically stabilized front camera in mobile phones.
+The HTC 10 has the first optically stabilized front-facing camera in a mobile phone.

 Software

 The HTC 10 runs Android 6.0 Marshmallow with the HTC Sense 8.0 skin.
 HTC updated unlocked handsets to Android 7.0 Nougat on November 25, 2016.
 The unlocked HTC 10 received the Android 8.0 Oreo update in early 2018.

-The HTC 10 is among few smartphones to be equipped with support for Apple's proprietary AirPlay protocol.
+The HTC 10 is among the few smartphones to be equipped with support for Apple's proprietary AirPlay protocol.